elisabacelar/LCD_20x4/README.md

 ### void lcd_fast_shift(DisplayLCD* lcd, uint8_t direction, uint8_t times, uint16_t delay)
 Performs the shift instruction from the HD44780.The direction of the shift, the number of shifted positions and the delay applied between those shifts must be provided.

-This shift is performed much faster than the other display shift functions (lcd_parallel_shift and lcd_shift_display).
+This shift is performed much faster than lcd_shift_display, since it is an operation from the controller.

 For this function, there are two sets of rows treated separately: ROW 0 together with ROW 2, and ROW 1 together with ROW 3.
 Within each set, the rows are arrangeded in a continuous and cyclic manner.
 That is, after reaching the end of a row, the cursor will go to the beggining of the other row of the set.